 Sarah Shabacon is our ultimate Temple muse.
 The Canadian mother of two founded beautifully curated Boheme Goods in 2016, evolving the business into the slow fashion label it is today.
 Sarah's hand-made pieces are intentionally created in her homeland in effortless silhouettes with the beauty of every body in mind.
 In addition to her successful entrepreneurial endeavours, Sarah is also a community builder and nurturer, using her platform to educate and connect around important issues close to her heart.

-This series is all about the alchemy of, those who uplift and inspire us here at Temple of the Sun.
+This series is all about the women around us, who uplift and inspire.

 What is it that you dedicate your time to?